FailAcademy/learning/adp-vancouver/_slides/week-09/01-git-for-teams.md

 ---
 #Exercise 2

-How would you create verision control?
+How would you create version control?

-Spend a few minutes writing down all the features you would like your verison control to have.
+Spend a few minutes writing down all the features you would like your version control to have.
 Specifically tailor it to a team environment.

 ---
 #Workflow